zamicol/zamicol.com/pages/words.md

 He was a despot.
 He must be resisted.

 Reasonable historians and journalism can do much better safeguarding language.
 Engineers shouldn't have to clean up their mess.
 We're not the ones with degrees in English.

+# Complexics 2025/1/13
+Complexics (n.): The family of number systems that follow the Cayley-Dickson construction, starting with complex numbers, continuing through quaternions, octonions, and all subsequent powers of two constructions but excludes other hypercomplex numbers.

+Scope limited hypernym for complex numbers and higher dimensional complex numbers, quaternions, octonions, sedenions, and the doublings beyond.
+See my blog, "How Information Theory Explains Why Complex Numbers Don't Have a Third Dimension."
+I considered using "Complexoids".